How to make money as a kid: what you need to know

 If you’re like most kids, using a smartphone or computer will be second nature to you.
 Explaining how to take pictures, make calls, send messages, and things like that will be easy for you to teach.

 You’ll need a parent or guardian to help you out with this.
-Legally, you need to be 18 years or older to get paid from a YouTube account.
+Legally, you must be 18 years or older to get paid from a YouTube account.

 But the highest-paid YouTuber of 2019 is 8 years old.
 Ryan Kaji made $26 million